juanpc2018/Amiga-Guide-4000-4000T/README.md

 A3000 & A2000 have a similar story, but more advanced,  </br>
 because boards were more "available", easy to find,  </br>
-some recreated failing custom chips in fpga "drop in replacements"  </br>
+some recreated failing custom chips in FPGA "drop in replacements"  </br>
+A3000 was recreated completely again in Hardware. </br>
+A4000 still require custom IC's </br>

-When Apple transitioned to PPC, some Amiga developers also created Dual CPU accelerator boards </br>
+When Apple transitioned to PPC, some Amiga developers also created Dual-CPU accelerator boards </br>
 like Cyberstorm Mk3 060 & PPC 603e or 604e </br>
 AmigaOS4 was recompiled for PPC architecture, </br>
-and Newer Amiga X1000 X5000 for PPC were launched </br>
+and Newer Amiga X1000 X5000 machines for PPC CPU's were launched </br>
 Those PPC had a CPU similar to PowerMac G5 "64-Bit" Single/Dual-Core versions </br>
 but the CPU they chosed does Not have Altivec "MMX instructions" </br>
 There are Modern PPC Cpus today for embedded systems that contain Altivec "Newer" generations </br>
-That was a major design flaw in my opinion. </br>
+That was a major design flaw in my opinion of the X Amiga PPC generation. </br>

 ## GPU's
-Older GPus like PicassoIV v1.2 and other similar like [Piccolo SD64](https://www.youtube.com/watch?v=bqqmQgWlQX0) </br>
+Older GPU's like PicassoIV v1.2 and other similar like [Piccolo SD64](https://www.youtube.com/watch?v=bqqmQgWlQX0) </br>
-based on CirrusLogic IC "VGA" and custom FPGA </br>
-are failing due to age... </br> but were very desired because didnt had the 15KHz limitation, allows "modern" SVGA/XGA CRT's. </br>
+based on CirrusLogic IC "VGA" and custom FPGA, are failing due to age... </br> but were very desired because didnt had the 15KHz limitation, allows "modern" SVGA/XVGA CRT's. </br>

 New GPU's like MNT [ZZ9000](https://www.youtube.com/watch?v=NTnixC5ym-o) latest Rev. take Amiga to a New level. </br>
 some PCI upgrade Riser cards like Mediator allow installing Voodoo PCI cards + Warp3D drivers. </br>
+There are 3D Voodoo Replica cards, and also FPGA replica FuryGPU card in development. </br>

 ## 68K Alternatives:
-Minimig is a hybrid FPGA custom chip emulation board, with socket for Real 68K CPU &/or compatible accelerator boards. </br>
+[Minimig.ca](https://www.minimig.ca/shop-2/) 1.98itx is a hybrid FPGA custom chip emulation board replacement, with socket for a Real 68K CPU &/or compatible accelerator boards. </br>
+BFG, TF, Apollo Vampire, etc... </br>
-MIST made by Lohratec in Poland "complete custom FPGA emulator" </br>
+[MIST 1.5/1.6](https://lotharek.pl/products.php?id=14) made by Lotharek in Poland "complete custom FPGA emulator" </br>
-MISTer complete FPGA emulator baseded on Terasic De-10 Nano dev board </br>
+MISTer complete FPGA emulator baseded on [Terasic DE-10 Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) dev board + custom hats "i/o boards" </br>
-Apollo Vampire V4 has custom 080 FPGA accelerator boards "060 compatible" </br>
+Apollo [Vampire V4](https://www.apollo-computer.com/v4standalone.php) custom 080 FPGA CPU accelerator board "060 compatible" </br>
-stand alone complete FPGA emulator: small portable & A6000 similasr to Amiga 600/1200 "All-In-One keyboard" format, and some PiKeyboard versions </br>
+stand alone complete FPGA emulator: small portable, A6000 similasr to Amiga 600/1200 "All-In-One keyboard" format, and CPU accelerator boards. </br>

 ## SOFTWARE
 There are many ABANDONEARE software titles "TOSEC" </br>